JanssenProject/jans/jans-shibboleth-idp/docs/trust_api_implementation_guide.md

 - **Translator unit tests:** one case per `DomainError` subclass → (status, `code`).
 This table is the contract; test it exhaustively.
-- **Integration tests against a provisioned DB:** reuse `docker/docker-compose.yaml` (Postgres, shared by the whole IT suite) and the env-gated pattern (`-Dtrust.it.sql.uri`); assume-skip when the URI is absent so the suite stays green offline.
+- **Integration tests against a provisioned DB:** reuse `docker/docker-compose.yaml` (Postgres, shared by the whole IT suite) and the env-gated pattern (`-Djans.it.sql.uri`); assume-skip when the URI is absent so the suite stays green offline.
 The activation ITs already prove the two-worker race resolves to one winner at the repository level — the API ITs should prove the same through HTTP (two concurrent `claim-next` → exactly one `200`, the other `204`).